 What Happens If You Use More Beans?

 More beans means more flavor, faster.
 Some extract makers use 8–10 beans per cup for a double-strength extract.
-This isn't wrong — double-strength extract is a real thing and useful if you want to use half the amount in recipes.
+This isn't wrong — double-strength extract is a real thing, used professionally, and it's useful if you want to use half the amount in recipes.

-Just label your bottle so you remember what you made.
-Using double-strength extract in a recipe expecting single-strength will give you noticeably more vanilla character (which might be exactly what you want).
+Important: Label your bottle so you remember what you made.
+Using double-strength extract in a recipe expecting single-strength will give you noticeably more vanilla character — which might be exactly what you want, but you should do it intentionally.

 Does Bean Size Matter?